timmcginley/41934/Assignments/A3/README.md

 # A3 Tool

-In this assignmnet you will create a custom tool based on the use case you determined perviously.
+In this assignment you will create a custom tool based on the use case you defined in [A2].

 ## A3A Plan